MEET OUR VETERINARIANS

 Dr. Jessica Rychel is a veterinarian with a board certification in sports medicine and rehabilitation.
 Her passion lies in individualized patient care, working to maximize quality of life, mobility and comfort for the patients she treats.
 With a special love for geriatric patients, as well as the canine athlete, Jessica brings her unique perspective to every case she treats.
 Being part of a small, intimate practice allows Jessica to focus on the aspects of veterinary rehabilitation that are so important to her.

-At home, Jessica is raising two small children and is a participant in family activities including SCUBA diving (her husband, Kent, owns and runs a dive shop!), horseback riding, skiing and spending time outdoors with the kids.
+At home, Jessica is raising two small children and is a participant in family activities including horseback riding, skiing and spending time outdoors with the kids.
 In 2018, Jess decided to prioritize family and down-size her practice so that she could prioritize her family (as Mother Teresa says, "If you want to change the world, go home and love your family") and partnered with Lindsey in a focused rehabilitation practice.

 Lindsey Fry, DVM, DACVSMR, CVMA, CVPP, CCRP